 We are told: “Nimrod had hated Shem and all followers of God Almighty so he started to persecute them with the help of his secret police.” (p.
 32) “Nimrod and his wife demanded human sacrifices, which were devoured by him and his priests.” (p.
 33)

-There is no Biblical or extra-biblical evidence that (a) Nimrod had a wife (b) started a religion or was worshipped as a god (c) Shem had followers or that they were persecuted (d) Shem killed Nimrod.
+There is no Biblical or extra-biblical evidence that: (a) Nimrod had a wife (b) started a religion or was worshipped as a god (c) Shem had followers let alone persecuted and (d) Shem killed Nimrod.
 In fact, there is no historical record of Nimrod; only a possibility that he is the same as Gilgamesh.

 In reality, there is no trace of Semiramis in Sumerian or Babylonian records.
 The only Semiramis (which is a Greek name) known in history is Queen Sammuramat, wife of Samshi-Adad V of Assyria who ruled approximately 824-811 BC.
 A Babylonian priest, Berossus, (c.
 3rd century BC) in his Babyloniaca lists the kings of Babylon and makes a reference to Semiramis ruling in Assyria – not Babylon – after 812 BC.
 This date matches the period the historical Sammuramat lived.

 Pg.
 52 says: “Ancient and modern writings are clear that Tammuz and Semiramis got married.”

 “The goddess Ashera was probably the oldest [Canaanite goddess].
 As early as 1750 BC a Sumerian inscription refers to her as the wife of Anu, who can be identified as El, the father god of the Canaanite pantheon…” (Baring and Jules, Myth of the Goddess, 1991, 454)

 This disproves their theory that “All goddesses were made from one woman [Semiramis]” (p.
 82).
 These deities have been worshipped for centuries before Semiramis.
 All pagan goddesses are demons, not geographical mutations of a dead Assyrian queen!